noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4 W Bibliography.md

 ##### Source 3
 ###### Relevant evidence
 The joint study, 'Effect of Fuel Ethanol Content on Exhaust Emissions of a Flexible Fuel Vehicle', conducted by the Transport and Air Quality Unit and Institute for Environment and Sustainability, investigated the differences in emissions of a fuel flexible vehicle.
 A fuel flexible vehicle is a vehicle that is able to properly operate when running on fuels with ethanol content ranging from 0%, to 85% (US Department of Energy, n.d.).
-The study tested 3 types of fuel, ULP, E10, and E85, against multiple load, or driving, cycles
+The study tested 3 types of fuel, ULP, E10, and E85, against load cycles UDC, EUDC, and NEDC.
 ###### Trends, patterns or relationships

 ![[Pasted image 20240907152018.png]]